junxit/us-congress-bills-111/bill.md

 legis-num: H. RES.
 707
 congress: 111th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # H. RES.
 707

-> Expressing support for designation of the week of September 13, 2009, as Adult Education and Family Literacy Week.
+> Resolution expressing support for designation of the week of October 18, 2009, as National Adult Education and Family Literacy Week.

 ## Preamble